 1. Durability

-Moab’s success stands in durability, which is visible in these hiking boots.
-The Moab 3 are made with genuine pig suede, known to be one of the toughest materials used to make premium hiking footwear for women and men.
+Durability is one of Moab’s strong suits, and it’s evident in these boots.
+The Moab 3 is made with genuine pig suede, one of the toughest materials used for premium hiking footwear for both women and men.

-It combines well with the rubber heels and toe protection box designed to successfully face abrasion.
+This material pairs well with the rubber heels and toe protection box, which are built to resist abrasion.

-Even after exploring the Teton Crest Trail, with its technical terrain, and using these hiking shoes for work around the house, I haven’t noticed any major scratches or other issues with the material.
+Even after exploring the technical terrain of the Teton Crest Trail and using these hiking shoes around the house, I haven’t seen any major scratches or issues with the material.

 2. Traction